 The Secretary is a national officer of the American College of Obstetricians and Gynecologists and the ACOG Foundation (collectively referred to as “ACOG”).
-As an Executive Board member, this position is responsible for ACOG’s general management and governance as well as the official correspondence and records of ACOG.
+As an ACOG Board of Directors member, this position is responsible for ACOG’s general management and governance as well as the official correspondence and records of ACOG.

-The Secretary serves as the parliamentarian for the Executive Board.
-The Secretary is responsible for maintaining the records of all ACOG meetings, including Executive Board meetings and the Annual Business Meetings.
+The Secretary serves as the parliamentarian for the ACOG Board of Directors.
+The Secretary is responsible for maintaining the records of all ACOG meetings, including ACOG Board of Directors meetings and the Annual Business Meetings.
 He or she is a member of the Executive Committee.
 The Secretary also prepares and reviews documents, agendas, reports or other materials for the business of ACOG.
 The Secretary must be available to participate and vote on issues between meetings that require approval.

 The Secretary has fiduciary duties to ACOG including the duty of care and the duty of loyalty.
-All Executive Board responsibilities must be carried out in good faith, with reasonable care, honesty, and due diligence in a manner that is in the best interest of ACOG, not to any constituent group.
+All ACOG Board of Directors responsibilities must be carried out in good faith, with reasonable care, honesty, and due diligence in a manner that is in the best interest of ACOG, not to any constituent group.

 The Secretary attends the following regularly scheduled meetings: